DillonKyleDev/FlatEngine/README.md

 Here is a list of every function that is called by the engine at specific times and therefore is guaranteed to have the my_id and this_object variables set to whatever GameObject is currently being referred to by the script:

-`Awake()` -- Called at upon instantiation of the GameObject `Start()` -- Called after all Awake functions have been called upon instantiation of the GameObject `Update()` -- Called once per frame `OnBoxCollision(collidedWith)` -- Called every frame there is a collision happening `OnBoxCollisionEnter(collidedWith)` -- Called on the first frame a collision happens `OnBoxCollisionLeave(collidedWith)` -- Called when a collision ceases `OnCircleCollision(collidedWith)` -- Called every frame there is a collision happening `OnCircleCollisionEnter(collidedWith)` -- Called on the first frame a collision happens `OnCircleCollisionLeave(collidedWith)` -- Called when a collision ceases `OnButtonMouseOver()` -- Called every frame the mouse is hovering a Button `OnButtonMouseEnter()` -- Called on the first frame a mouse is hovering a Button `OnButtonMouseLeave()` -- Called when the mouse stops hovering a Button
+`Awake()` -- Called at upon instantiation of the GameObject `Start()` -- Called after all Awake functions have been called upon instantiation of the GameObject `Update()` -- Called once per frame `OnBoxCollision(collidedWith)` -- Called every frame there is a collision happening on an object that has a BoxCollider that is colliding
+`OnBoxCollisionEnter(collidedWith)` -- Called on the first frame a collision happens on an object that has a BoxCollider that is colliding
+`OnBoxCollisionLeave(collidedWith)` -- Called when a collision ceases on an object that has a BoxCollider that is now no longer colliding
+`OnCircleCollision(collidedWith)` -- Called every frame there is a collision happening on an object that has a CircleCollider that is colliding
+`OnCircleCollisionEnter(collidedWith)` -- Called on the first frame a collision happens on an object that has a CircleCollider that is colliding
+`OnCircleCollisionLeave(collidedWith)` -- Called when a collision ceases on an object that has a CircleCollider that is now no longer colliding
+`OnButtonMouseOver()` -- Called every frame the mouse is hovering a Button `OnButtonMouseEnter()` -- Called on the first frame a mouse is hovering a Button `OnButtonMouseLeave()` -- Called when the mouse stops hovering a Button